harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

       ```shell
       helm repo add netapp-trident https://netapp.github.io/trident-helm-chart
+      helm repo update
       ```

+   * Set these variables for the Helm chart you are installing:

+      ```shell
+      helm search repo netapp-trident --versions
+      export CHART_VERSION=""
+      export APP_VERSION=""
+      ```

    * Next, install the Helm chart.
-This example uses `mytrident` as the deployment name, `trident` as the namespace, and 23.07.0 as the version number to install:
+This example uses `trident` as the deployment name, `trident` as the namespace, and 100.2406.1 as the Helm chart version to install:

       ```shell
-      helm install mytrident netapp-trident/trident-operator --version 23.07.0 --create-namespace --namespace trident
+      helm install trident netapp-trident/trident-operator --version ${CHART_VERSION} --create-namespace --namespace trident
       ```

    * The NetApp documentation describes variations on how you can do this.